Disclaimer: Zero no Tsukaima's turn. Let's shred my credibility with an Original Character!

 As far as blunders go, this one's pretty epic.

-Louise Françoise le Blanc de la Vallière let out a sigh as she watched her classmates marveled at their newly summoned familiars.
-Bugbears, Moles, Parrots, even a Salamander by that top-heavy Kirche, probably the biggest of them brought into the world.
-With her success rate of magic use–zero–she was regretting her defensive boast to Kirche and her little clique more than ever.
+Louise Françoise le Blanc de la Vallière let out a sigh as her classmates marveled at their newly summoned familiars.
+Bugbears, Moles, Parrots, even a Salamander by that top-heavy Zerbst, probably the biggest of them brought into the world.
+With her success rate of magic use–zero–she was regretting her defensive boast to that barbarian and her little clique more than ever.

-"Just you watch, I will summon the most sacred, beautiful, and strong familiar spirit that will be unmatched, even with everyone's familiars combined!"
+"Just you watch, I will summon the most sacred, beautiful, and powerful familiar spirit that will be unmatched, even with everyone's familiars combined!"

 As all eyes fell on her, Louise's cheeks became as pink as her hair from embarrassment